k0sproject/version/README.md

 K0s versioning follows [semver](https://semver.org/) v2.0 with the exception that there is a special metadata field for the k0s build version like `v1.23.4+k0s.1` which affects precedence while sorting or comparing version numbers.

 The library should work fine for performing the same operations on non-k0s version numbers as long as there are maximum of 3 numeric segments (1.2.3), but this is not a priority.
+There are no dependencies.

 ## Usage